NashibJr/user-reg-sys-backend/README.md

 2. change the directory of your computer to the application's directory
 3. install the dependencies by running, npm install
+4. open the application in vs code or any other text editor, create a .env file at the root of the app and then copy and paste these lines, DATABASE_URL = mongodb://127.0.0.1:27017/userRegSys JWT_SECRET = bnfsw32jhbnx@yu&nhh003ubhhsxxashghwj!9
-4. start the application by running, npm run dev
+5. start the application by running, npm run dev

 ## Libraries used.